 Before you jump into the report creation process, we need to assess the key metrics to report on.
 Here are a few:

 The above listed are the go-to metrics that help gauge the effectiveness of your email marketing approach.
 Chances are when the reporting period arrives, these metrics will be placed under the magnifying glass.
+You can also consider using the Mailchimp dashboard.

 Now that we’ve covered the brunt of email campaign metrics, it’s time to get your data organized.
 All this data needs is to turn into actionable reports that tell a story and provide insights.